veljkoilic/music-reccomendation/README.md

 After that also in the main directory, you can run
 ### `node proxy.js`
 This starts the proxy server needed for the CORS implementation on port http://localhost:5000/

-## In Future updates
-Stripe checkout is in development